Published 17:24 IST, November 7th 2024

 What is a Systematic Withdrawal Plan (SWP)?

 Let’s say you invested Rs 10 lakh in a mutual fund and want a monthly income of Rs 10,000.
-You set up an SWP to withdraw this amount each month. fund will redeem units equivalent to Rs 10,000, and remaining amount stays invested, potentially continuing to grow.
+You set up an SWP to withdraw this amount each month.
+The fund will redeem units equivalent to Rs 10,000, and the remaining amount stays invested, potentially continuing to grow.

 Who should use SWP?

-"Choosing right mutual fund strategy depends on your specific financial goals," said Ravi Singh, SVP - Retail Research
+"Choosing the right mutual fund strategy depends on your specific financial goals," said Ravi Singh, SVP - Retail Research

 Religare Broking.

-17:24 IST, November 7th 2024
+Updated 18:55 IST, November 7th 2024